Men’s Underwear Fly Types: What You Must Know

 David Archy Boxer Shorts w/Button Fly

-• Breezy Loose Fit: Designed with your freedom in mind, these men's loose boxers ensures there’s plenty of room to breathe, especially around the legs.
-Say goodbye to sweaty build-up and hello to all-day freshness.
+• ALL-DAY FREEDOM: Designed with your freedom in mind, these men's loose boxers feature breathable comfort with expanded legroom.
+Say goodbye to sweaty build-up and hello to all-day freshness

 Alternative Fly Designs